 What Makes Lactation Cookies Work?

-There are certain ingredients, which are called galactogogues, that increase milk supply in lactating women.
-The ingredients that are thought of as galactogogues in this recipe include: oats, brewer’s yeast, fenugreek, and flaxseed meal.
+There are certain ingredients, which are called galactagogues, that increase milk supply in lactating women.
+The ingredients that are thought of as galactagogues in this recipe for breastfeeding cookies include: oatmeal, brewer's yeast, fenugreek, and flaxseed meal.
+This recipe seamlessly integrates everything into delicious, nourishing cookies.

-Read Foods to Increase Breast Milk Supply on Very Well Family, and 7 Lactogenic Foods for Nursing Moms on Motherly.
+Read more about it in Foods to Increase Breast Milk Supply on Very Well Family and 7 Lactogenic Foods for Nursing Moms on Motherly.

 - 2 large eggs